-German Bonds Advance on Increasing Appetite for Euro Area's Safest Assets
+German Government Bonds Rise on Growing Demand for Safest Assets

 German 10-year bunds advanced as investors, concerned that some so-called peripheral nations such as Ireland will have to restructure their debt, sought refuge in the euro-region’s safest assets.